DiegoCM1/DiegoCM1/README.md

 ## My experience 👨‍💻

-- One year working at a billingual customer service center at @Teleperformance 📞
+- More than 1 year working at a billingual customer service center at @Teleperformance 📞
 - Social Manager and Software Developer at @Verskod 🌐